 Book Vs Movie (Replay)

-So which did the Margos like better?
-Book or Movie?
+In this show, we discuss the differences between the short story and the film.
+Which version did the Margos like better?
 Check out the link below to find out!

 In this ep the Margos discuss :